 The Meaning of Catholic is a lay apostolate dedicated to uniting Catholics against the enemies of Holy Church and restoring the rival schools of Christendom.
-It is hosted by Timothy S. Flanders (chief editor of Our Lady of Victory Press) and Kennedy Hall and Jeremiah Bannister who produce the online content, spanning the resources and articles on this site, as well as work on Twitter, and YouTube.
+It is hosted by Timothy S. Flanders (chief editor of Our Lady of Victory Press), Kennedy Hall and Jeremiah Bannister who produce the online content, spanning the resources and articles on this site, as well as work on Twitter, and YouTube.
 Please see the internet promise and confession of faith.
 All members of Meaning of Catholic subscribe to this confession of faith.

 The Apostolate works under the patronage of Our Lady of Victory who united a divided Christendom to repel the Muhammadan invasion at Lepanto in 1571.
 May our Lord Jesus Christ, through the intercession of our Lady of Victory, bring about the liberty and exaltation of Holy Mother Church against her enemies, for God’s greater glory and the salvation of souls, amen.